rafaelh/rafaelh.github.io/README.md

-# rafaelh.github.io
+# rafaelhart.com
-A Jekyll blog.
-See the live site at [https://www.rafaelhart.com](https://www.rafaelhart.com).
+A tech blog.
+See the live site at [https://rafaelhart.com](https://rafaelhart.com).